Madaswamy S. Muthu: Background and personal life

+Contributions to nanomedicine and drug delivery

 He is a widely recognized and cited researcher in drug delivery especially in the fields of nanotechnology and theranostics.
-His research work is mainly focused on targeted and/or theranostic drug delivery of anti-cancer drugs, antipsychotics, antithrombotics and antimicrobials.
-He is the editor in chief for international peer reviewed journal Research & Reviews: Journal of Pharmacology and Toxicological Studies.
+He has published more than 120 research articles in peer-reviewed national and international journals.
+His research work is mainly focused on targeted nanomedicine and/or nanotheranostic drug delivery of anti-cancer agents, antipsychotics, antithrombotics and antimicrobials.
+He is an editor in chief for the international peer-reviewed journal Research & Reviews: Journal of Pharmacology and Toxicological Studies.
 Additionally, he is the editorial board member of the "Diagnostics and Therapeutics" Journal published by Luminescience press is based in Hong Kong with offices in Wuhan and Xi’an, China.
 He is among the top 2% scientist globally, list compiled by the Stanford University.
-His profile has been listed at the 7th Rank in IIT BHU as per Adscientific index.
+His profile has been listed at the 6th rank in IIT BHU as per Adscientific index.

+Awards and honors

-He has received more than 12 awards form government and non-government organization.
-He is the recipient of the BIRAC-DBT-Gandhian Young Technological Innovation (GYTI) Award in 2017, from the president of India for advancing nanomedicine research.
-He has received a BOYSCAST fellowship from the Department of Science and Technology (DST), India and received CREST Award from the Department of Biotechnology (DBT), India.
-He has received IMS-Research Publication Award for three years.
-Dr. Muthu has also received the Vice-Chancellor's Medical Research Award, BHU and International Faculty Award (VIFA-2016), India.
+Muthu received various scientific awards from government and non-government organization including the BOYSCAST Fellowship, Academic Excellence Award, CREST Award, IMS-Research Publication Award, BHU Vice-Chancellor's Medical Research Award, International Faculty Award, and Best Young Scientist Award.
+He is the recipient of the BIRAC-DBT-Gandhian Young Technological Innovation (GYTI) Award in 2017, from the President of India for advancing nanomedicine research.
 His research work has secured Rs.
-2.19 Crores fund from various government funding agencies that includes SERB, DST, DBT, ICMR India, BIRAC and DBT-IC.
-He has been elected as a Member of the National Academy of Sciences, India (NASI) in 2019.
-Additionally, he is a fellow of Royal Society of Chemistry (FRSC).
-His student has received the 2nd Prize for presentation in the Institute Day, IIT (BHU) in 2017.
+2.19 crores funds from various government funding agencies, which includes SERB, DST, DBT, ICMR, and BIRAC.
+He has been elected as a Member of the National Academy of Sciences (NASI), India in 2019.
+Additionally, he is a fellow of the Royal Society of Chemistry (FRSC).
 Recently, he has developed targeted nanomedicine for breast cancer therapy with reduced systemic toxicity, which has successfully demonstrated its efficacy in preclinical studies.